QubitPi/QubitPi/README.md

 <div align="center">

 <h2>
-I believe in the power of language</br>Inspring people with language that [subconsciously binds](https://trello.com/c/qfrkswaa) and inspire us is why I get out of bed every day
+I believe in the power of language</br>Inspring people with language that <a href="https://trello.com/c/qfrkswaa">subconsciously binds</a> and inspire us is why I get out of bed every day
 </h2>

 </div>